iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 ![Canary / Progressive / kubectl](/assets/images/canary-progressive-kubectl.png)

 ## Features at a glance

+Iter8 provides a powerful and expressive framework for experimentation.
+Combine the following features within experiments in a rapid and flexible manner.

 - Experimentation on **any** Kubernetes and OpenShift stack; stacks that are currently supported with documented code-samples are **Knative**, **KFServing**[^1] and **Istio**[^2].
 - Testing patterns such as **Conformance**, **Canary**, **A/B**, **A/B/n** and **Pareto**[^3].